Sibs Shongwe-La Mer: Film

-Amsterdams Fonds voor de Kunst (Netherlands)- 3 Package Deal Recipient (2017-2018)
+Amsterdams Fonds voor de Kunst (Netherlands)- 3 Package Deal Recipient (2017–2018)

-This tttsuccessful programme from the AFK and Bureau Broedplaatsen (BBp) in association with 35 renowned Amsterdam arts institutions is now considered an example of best practices in the field of talent development.
+This programme from the AFK and Bureau Broedplaatsen (BBp) in association with 35 renowned Amsterdam arts institutions is now considered an example of best practices in the field of talent development.
 The aim of the 3Package Deal is to encourage and assist exceptional global talent from various disciplines who are awarded working space and a development budget (€22,500).
 Moreover, each artistic discipline allows coalitions, which now fifty renowned Amsterdam (Art) participating institutions.
 These institutions take a long year the selection and supervision of the promising artists themselves and their network, knowledge and stages open to them.

-Sibs Shongwe-La Mer was selected as one of two global filmmakers as part of the Film Coalition made up of EYEEYE Film Institute Netherlands, the Netherlands Film Academy, the Binger Filmlab and IDFA (film festival).
+Sibs Shongwe-La Mer was selected as one of two global filmmakers as part of the Film Coalition made up of EYE Film Institute Netherlands, the Netherlands Film Academy, the Binger Filmlab and IDFA (film festival).
 Halal, the Amsterdam producer, has also entered into a creative alliance with this talented young filmmaker.
 In the coming year, Sibs Shongwe-La Mer plans to develop a second full-length film in collaboration with this producer, and with the support of the Film Coalition.
 In addition, he will try to promote a closer cooperation between young Dutch and South African filmmakers.